Alabama Hills National Scenic Area

 A Movie Maker’s Paradise

 This area has long been used as a film location (think Hop A Long Cassidy, John Wayne, etc.) and is one of the most highly photographed areas in California.
 Ambling among formations of weathered, golden granite, it’s easy to see why these dry hills and boulders, backed by the snowy Sierra, have attracted movie crews since the film industry’s earliest days. hills and boulders, near the snowy Sierra, have attracted film crews since the earliest days.
-Check out the Quick Guide to the Alabama Hills here!
+Check out the Quick Guide to the Alabama Hills National Scenic Area here!

 Enjoyable for Everyone